 If you live in a place with cold weather or lots of snow, or love to visit snowy spots, then chances are you’re no stranger to down jackets.
 They’re one of the best types of jackets to keep you warm without making you feel like a marshmallow!

 But inevitably, it’s going to get dirty and will need to get cleaned.
-So how do you wash a Patagonia down jacket or any down jacket without ruining it?
+So how do you wash a down jacket without ruining it?
 We’ll share all the secrets here.

 I’m sure you’ve heard horror stories of well-meaning mothers (or just responsible adults) washing their down jacket only to finish the wash and dry cycle to find their precious down jacket is now in clumps with no fluffy down to keep them warm.